tekvickaaa/atthack/README.md

 - Uses Silero voice activity detection (VAD) to filter out noise and background sounds
 - Displays placeholder messages immediately when speech is detected
 - Updates transcriptions in-place with real-time editing
+- Stores all transcripts in memory for later access
+- Export transcripts as JSON or view formatted history
 - Simple commands to start and stop transcription

 ## Prerequisites